apache/flink-web/flink-architecture.md

 Data can be processed as *unbounded* or *bounded* streams.

 1. **Unbounded streams** have a start but no defined end.
 They do not terminate and provide data as it is generated.
 Unbounded streams must be continuously processed, i.e., events must be promptly handled after they have been ingested.
 It is not possible to wait for all input data to arrive because the input is unbounded and will not be complete at any point in time.
 Processing unbounded data often requires that events are ingested in a specific order, such as the order in which events occurred, to be able to reason about result completeness.

 2. **Bounded streams** have a defined start and end.
-Bounded streams can be processed by ingesting all data before for performing any computations.
+Bounded streams can be processed by ingesting all data before performing any computations.
 Ordered ingestion is not required to process bounded streams because a bounded data set can always be sorted.
 Processing of bounded streams is also known as batch processing.

 <div class="row front-graphic">
   <img src="{{ site.baseurl }}/img/bounded-unbounded.png" width="600px" />